Informational only. Not medical advice.INFORMATIONAL PLATFORM ONLY — NOT MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT

 GSH

 Glutathione cycles between reduced (GSH) and oxidized (GSSG) forms, donating electrons to reactive oxygen species via glutathione peroxidase.
-It serves as a cofactor for glutathione S-transferases (GSTs) in Phase II detoxification, maintains reduced protein thiols, supports T-cell proliferation and NK cell cytotoxicity, and regenerates vitamins C and E.
+It serves as a cofactor for glutathione S-transferases (GSTs) in Phase II detoxification, maintains reduced protein thiols, supports T-cell proliferation and NK cell cytotoxicity, and regenerates vitamins C and E. Proposed skin-lightening activity is attributed to inhibition of tyrosinase and a shift from eumelanin toward phaeomelanin synthesis, though clinical evidence is limited and largely from small Asian dermatology trials.

 Typical Dose